matheusfacure/matheusfacure.github.io/_posts/2020-06-17-into-to-causality.md

 ## Bias

 Bias is what makes association different from causation.
 Fortunately, it too can be easily understood with our intuition.
 Let's recap our tablets in the classroom example.
-When confronted with the claim that schools that give tablets to their kids go better on tests score, we can rebut it by saying those schools will probably do better anyway, even without the tables.
+When confronted with the claim that schools that give tablets to their kids do better on tests score, we can rebut it by saying those schools will probably do better anyway, even without the tables.
 That is because they probably have more money than the other schools, and hence can pay better teachers, afford better classrooms, and so on.
 In other words, it is the case that treated schools (with tablets) are not comparable with untreated schools.

 To say this in potential outcome notation is to say that \\(Y_0\\) of the treated is different from the \\(Y_0\\) of the untreated.
 Remember that the \\(Y_0\\) of the treated **is counterfactual**.
 We can't observe it, but we can reason about it.
 In this particular case, we can even leverage our understanding of how the world works to go even further.
 We can say that, probably, \\(Y_0\\) of the treated is bigger than \\(Y_0\\) of the untreated schools.
-That is because schools that can afford to give tablets to their kids can afford other factors that can contribute to better test scores.
+That is because schools that can afford to give tablets to their kids can also afford other factors that contribute to better test scores.
 Let this sink in for a moment.
 It takes some time to get used to talking about potential outcomes.
 Read this paragraph again and make sure you understand it.

 With this in mind, we can show with very simple math why is it the case that association is not causation.
 Association is measured by \\(E[Y\|T=1] - E[Y\|T=0]\\).
 In our example, this is the average test score for the schools with tablets minus the average test score for those without it.
 On the other hand, causation is measured by \\(E[Y_1 - Y_0]\\).